China–Turkey relations: Turkey and People's Republic of China

+During the Korean War, the Turkish Brigade under the United Nations Command fought the PRC's People's Volunteer Army at multiple battles, notably the Battle of Wawon and the Third Battle of the Hook.

+The People's Republic of China's began its diplomatic representation in Turkey in 1971.

-In 1971, Turkey was one of 76 nations voting in favor of restoring UN membership to the Chinese government.
+In 1971, Turkey was one of 76 nations voting in favor of United Nations General Assembly Resolution 2758 for the People's Republic of China to be China's representative at the UN, replacing the Republic of China.

-On 28 November 2008, Jia Qinglin, China's top political advisor and the chairman of the People's Political Consultative Conference, gave an official goodwill visit to Turkey as guest of Turkish Parliament Speaker Köksal Toptan.
+On 28 November 2008, Jia Qinglin, the Chinese Communist Party's top political advisor and the Chairman of the Chinese People's Political Consultative Conference, gave an official goodwill visit to Turkey as guest of Turkish Parliament Speaker Köksal Toptan.
 In Ankara, Jia met Turkish President Abdullah Gül and Prime Minister Recep Tayyip Erdoğan.
-After visiting Ankara, Jia attended a business forum entitled "Turkish-Chinese Economic and Commercial Opportunities Forum" in İstanbul.
+After visiting Ankara, Jia attended a business forum entitled "Turkish-Chinese Economic and Commercial Opportunities Forum" in Istanbul.

 Turkish President Abdullah Gül has become the first Turkish president to visit China in 14 years with his official visit between 24 and 29 June 2009.
 Gül said one of the major goals of his visit was to boost economic relations.
-In Beijing, Gül hold talks with his Chinese counterpart Hu Jintao and attended a Turkey-China business forum.
+In Beijing, Gül held talks with Chinese leader Hu Jintao and attended a Turkey-China business forum.
 Following the meetings, seven cooperation agreements were signed between the two countries in the fields of energy, banking, finance and culture.
 After Beijing, Gül visited Xi'an and he was awarded with an honorary doctorate by the Xian Northwest University.
 In the third leg of his China trip, Gül visited Shenzhen.
 Upon an invitation of the Beijing administration, Gül also visited Ürümqi and has become the first Turkish president visiting Xinjiang Uyghur Autonomous Region.

 On 7 October 2010, China and Turkey signed eight cooperation agreements relating to trade, cultural and technical exchange, marine cooperation, and other things.
 At the signing ceremony attended by both of the countries' prime ministers, both pledged to increase bilateral trade to $50 billion by 2015, and to cooperate in building high-speed rail to link Ankara to Istanbul.
 Later in November, Turkish Foreign Minister Ahmet Davutoğlu toured China for six days and met with his counterpart Yang Jiechi, after Chinese premier Wen Jiabao visited Turkey and upgraded the China–Turkey relationship to a "strategic partnership".
 Among the joint pledges the foreign ministers made in China were to start a Turkish industrial zone in Xinjiang and to jointly crack down on separatism and terrorism, including on anti-China separatist activities in Turkey.
 Commentators have cited these stronger ties as further proof of a realignment of Turkish foreign policy to the "East".